 - Updating the “General Settings”

 * Input Site Title and Tagline.
+Choose your preferred date and time format too.
 Then save changes.

 5. Sign-up for an account in WordPress.com – you will need a WordPress.com account to activate Jetpack and Akismet plugins.

 ADD NEW PLUGINS

 These are the usual plugin I add at the onset:

 *Remember that the more plugin your site has, the ‘heavier’ it is which can affect site loading time.
 So minimize the number of plugins you use.
 Remove unnecessary plugins.

 *There are tons of plugins available on WordPress, go for what you think best fit your website.

 To activate Jetpack, you need to sign-up for an account in WordPress.COM.
 Choose “FREE” account.

 After you successfully connect Jetpack with WordPress, activate the “Related Settings” and “Sharing” modules.

 Once that is done, you can now update the Jetpack settings “Reading” and “Sharing” on your WordPress site dashboard.